Last Updated on Nov 13, 2023

 5. Credit Card Number Monitoring

-Trend Micro ID Security scans the internet and the dark web for your personal information — including up to 10 credit card numbers.
+Trend Micro ID Protection scans the internet and the dark web for your personal information — including credit card numbers.
 If your data is ever leaked, you’ll know about it instantly.
-Available on Android and iOS, its key features also include: